ntlinh16/cloudal/docs/g5k_tutorial.md

 # Working on Grid5000

-This tutorial shows you how to setup the connnection to [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) system from your laptop and then provision machines, install applications and conduct experiments on the reserved machines.
+This tutorial shows you how to set up the connnection to [Grid5000](https://www.grid5000.fr/w/Grid5000:Home) system from your laptop and then provision machines, install applications and conduct experiments on the reserved machines.

 If you do not have a Grid5000 account, check out the [Grid5000:Get an account](https://www.grid5000.fr/w/Grid5000:Get_an_account)

-## Setup to access nodes from outside Grid5000
+## Set up to access nodes from outside Grid5000
 To interact with Grid5000 system from your laptop (not from a Grid5000 frontend node), you have to perform the following steps:

-##### 1. Setup an alias for the access to any hosts inside Grid5000.
+##### 1. Set up an alias for the access to any hosts inside Grid5000.

 In `~/.ssh/config`, put these lines:
 ```